 But we know that students differ in their "working speed."
 A 20-minute assignment for one student could be a 60-minute assignment for another student.
 Homework may need to be differentiated to fit individual needs.
 Homework tasks can be differentiated by length, by difficulty, or by which concepts specific students need help understanding.
 Homework can also be differentiated by how students demonstrate learning.
-For instance, learning disabled students may explain their understanding of a concept by using a tape recorder instead of writing their response (Vatterott).
+For instance, a student with a learning disability may explain their understanding of a concept by using a tape recorder instead of writing their response (Vatterott) as documented in their IEP.

 2. Feedback, Grading, and Support: Timely and specific feedback on homework can improve student achievement.
 Teachers may not have enough time to provide extensive feedback on every homework assignment, but they can make this task more practicable by using different methods to comment on homework.
 For example, a teacher might set up opportunities for students to share their work with each other and offer peer feedback; or when students are practicing a skill for homework, they can be asked to keep track of their accuracy and speed.
-Another option is to have students keep a homework portfolio that is collected and commented on once a week (Marzano et al., p.
-123).
+Another option is to have students keep a homework portfolio that is collected and commented on once a week.
+(Marzano et al., p.
+123) [Refer to Late Work Policy] Support programs during the school day (e.g., during an academic lab period) and/or after-school programs can help students who are either unwilling or unable to complete homework at home.
+The most successful homework support programs provide mandatory early intervention (e.g., students must attend when missing three assignments) and voluntary drop-in service for students who prefer the school environment for homework (Vatterott).